 - Comes with additional course materials online, including notes, sample code, exercises and problem sets with solutions, and lecture slides

-Kosuke Imai is professor of politics and founding director of the Program in Statistics and Machine Learning at Princeton University.
+Kosuke Imai is Professor of Government and of Statistics at Harvard University.